Kowies/SimpleGameWrittenInPygame/README.md

 # SimpleGameWrittenInPygame
 🎮 Simple game written using the Pygame library.
-Who would have thought?!

 # Installation